Tuesday, Thursday 5:30 p.m. – 9:30 p.m.

 Instructor Rebecca Johansson

-With more than 20 years’ experience leading projects in a wide variety of industries, Rebecca imparts her knowledge to students through her passion for project management.
+With more than 20 years of experience leading projects in a wide variety of industries, Rebecca imparts her knowledge to students through her passion for project management.

 Rebecca managed capital projects in the energy industry, in the healthcare sector and in information technology.
 Her experience on projects spans system implementation, change management and employee engagement.

-Her passion for project management transfers into Rebecca's personal life as well.
+Her passion for project management also transfers into Rebecca's personal life.
 She volunteered to chair the process to earn a federal grant supporting the development of children’s mental health services in Harris County.

 She even applied a project management approach to her own wedding – which came in on time and under budget!